-3. In the Bookly section of your dashboard, Settings > WooCommerce, make sure that ‘WooCommerce’ is enabled.
+3. In Bookly menu > Settings > WooCommerce, make sure that ‘WooCommerce’ is enabled.

 4. On that same page, select the product that you created in Step 1 from the Booking Product drop-down menu.

-5. Edit Cart Item Data title (should be something generic that will work with all of your services) and description (basic Bookly tags are already there in the form).
+5. Edit Cart Item Data title (should be something generic that will work with all of your services) and data (basic Bookly tags are already there in the form).

 Important: WooCommerce integration will not function with the Bookly cart feature enabled.
-Please disable the Bookly cart to be able to use WooCommerce as an integral part of your Bookly plugin.
+If you have installed the Cart add-on, please disable the Cart step (Bookly menu > Appearance) to be able to use WooCommerce as an integral part of your Bookly Pro plugin.

 GOOD TO KNOW

-Coupons - a deduction in absolute numbers or a percentage of appointment's price.
+Coupons add-on – a deduction in absolute numbers or a percentage of appointment's price.